bmann/cookbookshelf/colophon.md

 ## To Do

-* A way to separate quantities from ingredient names, both for scaling and in order to pull out major ingredients
+* <s>A way to separate quantities from ingredient names, both for scaling and in order to pull out major ingredients</s>
+    * Short answer: you use an indexed area that looks like this:

+{% highlight liquid %}
+ ingredients:
+  - { qty: 2, measure: cups,  name: "flour", extended: "sifted" }
+  - { qty: 1, measure: Tbsp, name: "baking soda" }
+{% endhighlight %}

 * An ingredients page that automatically groups recipes based on the ingredients
 * Search, which is a bit tricky with Jekyll + GitHub Pages, but can likely use something like [jekyll + lunr.js](https://github.com/slashdotdash/jekyll-lunr-js-search)
 * Dive into the quagmire that [Microformats.org has documented about recipe formats](http://microformats.org/wiki/recipe-formats).
 This is for import / export into recipe apps (e.g. [Paprika uses a YAML Format](http://paprikaapp.com/help/mac/#yamlformat)), grocery lists, etc.